DavidFRodgers/firstboot/README.md

 `# ssh-copy-id user@firstboot-server-ip`

-Install Dependacies
+Install Dependacies (sudo will not be installed if only the root user was configured)

-`# apt-get install python3-sshtunnel`
+`# apt-get install python3-sshtunnel sudo`

 Download and expand firstboot